Find Affordable College Courses

 Buzzards Bay, MA

-Massachusetts Maritime Academy landed the #18 spot in the 2023 rankings for the best value natural resources conservation programs.
-Located in the suburb of Buzzards Bay, Maritime is a public college with a small student population.
+Massachusetts Maritime Academy came in at #18 in this year’s edition of the Best Value Natural Resources Conservation Schools ranking.
+Located in the midsize suburb of Buzzards Bay, Maritime is a public school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Maritime are $25,104 a year.
+Out-of-state tuition fees for undergraduate students at Maritime are $25,104 per year.
 Conservation majors at Maritime take out an average of $25,575 in student loans while working on their egree.

 On top of its placing in our value ranking, Maritime also did well on our Best Natural Resources Conservation Schools list.
 It’s in the top 5% of all schools reviewed in this analysis.